 First class award availability can be tough to come by on planes with the new first class, given how small the cabin is.
 That being said, we often see one seat released in advance, and then more seats released as the departure date approaches.

 The real trick to scoring an Emirates first class award seat is to book a business class award, and then upgrade at the airport or on the plane using Skywards miles, as that generally gets you last seat availability.

-Hopefully the above is a useful overview of what makes the product special, what routes you can regularly find it on, and how you might be able to even fly one of these planes last minute from the United States if you keep an eye on flight tracking software.
+Hopefully the above is a useful overview of what makes the product special, and what routes you can regularly find it on.
+At the moment Emirates isn’t regularly flying 777s with the new first class to any destinations in the United States.

 If you’ve flown the new Emirates first class, what was your experience like?